fatihcvs/SocialSparkAI/replit.md

 AI-powered content generation is handled through OpenAI's APIs, specifically using GPT-4o for text generation and DALL-E 3 for image creation.
 The system includes intelligent prompting strategies tailored for different social media platforms (Instagram, LinkedIn, Twitter/X, TikTok) with customizable tone and target audience parameters.

 ### Social Media Integration
 Primary integration through Zapier webhooks (Pro feature).
+Users configure Zapier automations to connect with Facebook, Instagram, Twitter, LinkedIn and other platforms.
 When ZAPIER_HOOK_URL is configured, the system sends posts to Zapier webhook endpoints for flexible social media automation.
-Supports Instagram, LinkedIn, Twitter/X, and TikTok platforms.
+Buffer API integration was cancelled in favor of Zapier's more flexible approach.

 ### Payment Processing
-Subscription management is implemented using Stripe with support for both one-time payments and recurring subscriptions.
+Subscription management planned for İyzico integration with support for recurring subscriptions (monthly unlimited post access).
+Currently using Stripe for development/testing.
 The system handles webhook events for subscription status updates and includes proper plan-based feature gating.

 ## External Dependencies